LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 There's quite a bit of flexibility here:

-* Firstly, and most importantly, a desktop or laptop, I wouldn't advise using just phone or tablet for this, although you can of course use them in addition to an actual computer
+* Firstly, and most importantly, a desktop or laptop, I wouldn't advise using just phone or tablet for this, although you can of course use them in addition to an actual desktop or laptop
-* A keyboard or an alternative input device that uses the keyboard API (Voice input software, switches  etc)
+* A keyboard or an alternative input device that uses the keyboard API (Voice input software, switches, etc)
 * A semi-automated or automated testing tool can help
 * A browser
 * A screen reader that works best with your chosen browser